 All the jobs we offer are paid - and the amount paid varies depending on your role and the production.
-For example, a background extra may expect to be paid around €70 euros per day, however a featured role may earn more than €100 per day!
-Please note that in most films 15% tax is deducted at source and paid on your behalf by the production.
+When you receive an availability request we will let you know the payment offered.
+For example, a background extra may expect to be paid around €80-100 euros per day, however a featured role may earn more than €120 per day!
+Please note that in most films 10% tax is deducted at source and paid on your behalf by the production.
 We suggest you start as an extra, unless you have examples of acting to a higher standard.
 Either way, it’s always possible to work upwards in pretty big projects!

-As a film extra, actor, after your first job with us, we contact you directly by email or phone call to ask for your availability for the next film work.
+As a film extra, after your first job with us, we will contact you directly by sms and/or email to ask for your availability for the next film work.
 So always keep an eye out for our emails so as not to miss any opportunity!

 Its important to know that responding to enquiries is essential to you getting booked for the job!
 Quick and accurate responses to enquiries are essential.
 We find that we receive the first 75% of the responses within the first 20 minutes immediately after the casting call.
 We usually leave enquiries open for 24 hours for those that cannot respond immediately, but film productions often want to see options as soon as possible.

-Once you get to the location look for the person you are reporting to and sign in- get your release form.
 Shoot days can be tough.
 Usually they involve long hours, a lot of standing around, and repeating the same things over and over again - but this doesn't mean they won't be fun!
 If you’re expected to be working all day, you will usually be fed and watered on location, and the other extras/crew will always be more than happy to talk to you about the shoot.
-At the end of the day, when the Crowd Marshall lets you know the filming is finished, simply head to the queue to change back into your own clothes and get your release form signed out- it’s that simple!
+At the end of the day, when the Crowd Marshall lets you know the filming is finished, simply head to the queue to change back into your own clothes and sign out- it’s that simple!

 In addition to the tasks involved during the day, it’s always worth noting what the weather could be like - some shoots are built around being out on a sunny location all day, so it would make sense to bring sunscreen to avoid slow-roasting yourself!
 In the same token, some shoots could take place at night when the temperature drops significantly - the bottom line is, always be prepared.